kubernetes-sigs/cluster-api-provider-vsphere/test/infrastructure/vm-operator/README.md

 In this folder we are maintaining code for building the vm-operator manifest.

 vm-operator is a component of vCenter supervisor.
-CAPV, when running in supervisor mode delegates to the vm-operator the responsibility to create and manage VMs.
+CAPV, when running in supervisor mode, delegates the responsibility to create and manage VMs to the vm-operator.

 **NOTE:** The vm-operator manifest in this folder and everything else described in this page is **not** designed for production use and is intended for CAPV development and test only.